stepintoswift/stepintoswift.github.io/_posts/2019-05-06-app-lifecycle.md

 ## Application Lifecycle

-- didFinishLaunchingWithOptions
+Launch time:
-- willEnterForeground
+- Application willFinishLaunchingWithOptions
-- didEnterForeground
+- Application didFinishLaunchingWithOptions

+Transitioning to the foreground:
-- willResignActive
+- applciationDidBecomeActive

+Transitioning tot he background:
-- didResignActive
+- applicationDidEnterBackground

+Transitioning to the inactive state:
+- applicationWillResignActive: Called when leaving the foreground
+- applciationWillEnterForeground: Called when transitioning out of the background

+Termination:
+- applciaitonWillTerminate: Called only when the app is running.
+Not called if app is suspended.